Soleiles/employee-tracker/README.md

 The following packages were installed via terminal:

-- `npm i inquirer` allows interaction with the database
+- `npm i inquirer@8.2.4` allows interaction with the database
 - `npm i mysql2` allows connection to the MySQL database
 - `npm i figlet` renders the visual title of the app
 - `npm i table` produces a visualized table for data